qdrant/landing_page/qdrant-landing/content/articles/binary-quantization.md

 ```
 #### Configure the search parameters:

 When setting search parameters, we specify that we want to use `oversampling` and `rescore`.
+Here is an example snippet:

 ```python
 client.search(